Star country band cancels remaining 2020 tour dates, including local fair appearance

 The band was scheduled to perform on Saturday, July 25, in Monticello.

-John Harms, general manager of the Great Jones County Fair and Food Fest, did not immediately return a call seeking comment this afternoon.
+John Harms, general manager of the Great Jones County Fair and Food Fest, did not immediately return a call seeking comment Sunday afternoon.